polyfy/polylith/readme.md

   readme.md
 ```

-The `.keep` file is put there to prevent git to remove `components/user/resources/user`
+The `.keep` file is put there to prevent git from removing `components/user/resources/user`
-(empty directories are pruned by git).
+(empty directories are automatically pruned by git).

 The command also printed out this message:
 ```
   Remember to add src, resources and test directories to 'deps.edn' files.
 ```

-This was a reminder to add source directories to `deps.edn`.
+This was a reminder for us to add source directories to `deps.edn`.
 If we don't, then tools.deps and the development environment will not recognise our newly created component,
 which would be a pity!